thingsiplay/findpick/README.md

 ### Randomizer

-The interactive menu is replaced by a randomizer, which shuffles all found files and output them together.
-Then the program ends, but its output is piped into a different program `head` to read the first entry.
+The interactive menu is replaced by a randomizer command.
+It shuffles around all found files and output the complete list.
+The result is then piped right into `head` to read the first entry.

 ```
 $ fp -d3 -m 'sort -R' | head -n1